hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-Sd.md

 	* `while(True):`
 		* `delay(SdServerTimerOfferCyclicDelay)`
 		* Send `OfferService` Entry (as Multi-cast traffic).
+* While in this phase, received `FindService` Entries shall be responded to (as Uni-cast traffic).

 While in either the Repetition or Main phase(s),
 * `SubscribeEventgroup` Entries are responded to.